Table of Contents

-- First draft of India’s ‘Personal Data Protection Bill, 2018‘ is out in July 2018.
+- The first draft of India’s ‘Personal Data Protection Bill, 2018‘ is out in July 2018.
 BN Srikrishna’s committee took the responsibility to draft this bill.
 ‘Right to be forgotten‘ was also included in this draft of the bill.

 - ‘Right to be forgotten’ is the right of an individual to delete, correct or delink the personal data that is irrelevant, embarrassing and misleading.

-- For example – when you googled your name, fake news or past accusations are coming in search results which affects your personal reputation, you may take the help of law to stop those links from coming in the search results.
+- For example – when you googled your name, fake news or past accusations are coming in search results that affect your personal reputation, you may take the help of law to stop those links from coming in the search results.

-- Some people face the revenge of their enemies in terms of fake news and information of them online.
-Some others become victims of revenge porn.
-In these cases, not just ‘Right to be forgotten’, but also ‘Right to get the information deleted‘ is also important.
+- Some people face the revenge of their enemies in terms of fake news and information about them online.
+In these cases, not just the ‘Right to be forgotten’, but also the ‘Right to get the information deleted‘ is also important.

 - From then, other countries too started discussing it and are adding it in their data protection acts.

-- In another case, Karnataka High court gave judgement in the favor of petitioner in 2017, whereas Gujarat high court dismissed the plea in another case.
-As there is no law on ‘right to be forgotten’ yet, different courts are treating the issue differently.
+- In another case, the Karnataka High court gave judgement in the favor of the petitioner in 2017, whereas Gujarat high court dismissed the plea in another case.
+As there is no law on the ‘right to be forgotten’ yet, different courts are treating the issue differently.

-- ‘Right to be forgotten’ and ‘Right to privacy’ can come into conflict with ‘Right to freedom of speech’.
-Sometimes, public have right to know the information.
-For example – If an online magazine publishes a politician’s past corruption cases, he/she may file a case to delete it, whereas the magazine defends their actions with ‘Freedom of speech and expression’ and ‘Right of the public to know’.
+- ‘Right to be forgotten and ‘Right to privacy’ can come into conflict with ‘Right to freedom of speech.
+Sometimes, the public has the right to know the information.
+For example – If an online magazine publishes a politician’s past corruption cases, he/she may file a case to delete it, whereas the magazine defends their actions with ‘Freedom of speech and expression’ and ‘Right of the public to know.

 - Even if the data is deleted from that particular sites, completely deleting the content whether it is an article or video is nearly impossible in the present times especially with the proliferation of cloud computing services.